monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 Google Pay is a trademark of Google LLC.

+Enable Consignment Sales:
+Indicates if the consignment sales feature will be enabled. `YES` or `NO` (default)

+This will mean that a Monek ID will be required to be mapped to each product individually.

 == Frequently Asked Questions ==
 Why is my order in \'Pending Payment\' and not cancelling when the user fails to complete the payment?
 Pending Payment means the order has been received, but no payment has been made.
 Pending payment orders are generally awaiting customer action.